-The best way to gauge whether NVIDIA RTX 3050 is good for gaming or not, it would best to look at its benchmarks scores as well as its performance compared to the rest of low end gaming GPUs.
+The best way to gauge whether NVIDIA RTX 3050 is good for gaming or not is to look at its benchmark scores and its performance compared to the rest of low-end gaming GPUs.

 Benchmark Results of RTX 3050

 After seeing its technical specifications, the benchmark expectations from the RTX 3050 are relatively low.
-In theory, this particular card is weaker than all the cards from Nvidia’s RTX 3000 generation of GPUs and the one prior to this one.
+In theory, this particular card is weaker than all the cards from Nvidia’s RTX 3000 generation of GPUs and the one before this one.

-Here are the benchmark scores of the RTX 3050 compared to some its close rivals.
+Here are the benchmark scores of the RTX 3050 compared to some of its close rivals.